Mission & Goals

 - Eighty percent or more of program graduates will rate the program as “preparing them well” for entry-level practice in the fields of community nutrition or school nutrition.

 Program Goal 2

-Prepare program graduates for leadership and service in the field of dietetics through a commitment to lifelong learning and social responsibility.
+To prepare program graduates who will offer leadership and service in the field of dietetics, while embracing the values of commitment to lifelong learning and social responsibility.

 - Fifty percent or more program graduates will pursue continuing education activities such as workshops, certifications, and degrees within one year of program completion.